traditional shortbread cookies

 Using cookie cutters

 • For using cookie cutters- press dough onto the surface using your hands and then smooth the top of the dough, using a rolling pin.
-Do not roll the dough with a rolling pin only smooth the top.,

 • Cut into desired shapes